The County Recorder's Office Is Relocating!

 The Marin County Clerk’s office offers an opportunity to have a special friend or family member appointed to perform your marriage ceremony.
 This is a one-time, one-event appointment.

 The person to be deputized must be at least eighteen (18) years old and the couple must have purchased the license from the Marin County Clerk's Office prior to deputizing the person.
 The person wishing to be deputized must apply in person at the County Clerk's Office in Marin County Civic Center Room 234, 3501 Civic Center Drive, San Rafael, CA. Office hours are 9:00 a.m. – 4:00 p.m., Monday through Friday.
-However, due to processing time, licenses and applications are accepted for filing between 9:00 am and 3:30 pm.
+All transactions, filings, and applications must be presented for processing by 3:30 PM.

 The fee is sixty dollars ($60.00).
 For more information you can call (415) 473-6772.